SilvanoJose/arduino/libraries/IRremote/README.md

 Use the **ReceiveDemo example** to print out all informations about your IR protocol.<br/>
 The **ReceiveDump example** gives you more information but has bad repeat detection.

-If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP).
+If your protocol seems not to be supported by this library, you may try the [IRMP library](https://github.com/IRMP-org/IRMP), which especially supports manchester protocols much better.

+## RAM usage of different protocols
+The `RAW_BUFFER_LENGTH` determines the length of the **byte buffer** where the received IR timing data is stored before decoding.<br/>
+**100** is sufficient for standard protocols **up to 48 bits**, with 1 bit consisting of one mark and space.
+We always require additional 4 btes, 1 byte for initial gap, 2 bytes for header and 1 byte for stop bit.
+- **48** bit protocols are PANASONIC, KASEIKYO, SAMSUNG48, RC6.
+- **32** bit protocols like NEC, SAMSUNG, WHYNTER, SONY(20), LG(28) require a **buffer length of 68**.
+- **16** bit protocols like BOSEWAVE, DENON, FAST, JVC, LEGO_PF, RC5, SONY(12 or 15) require a **buffer length of 36**.
+- MAGIQUEST requires a buffer length of **112**.
+- Air conditioners often send a longer protocol data stream **up to 750 bits**.

+If the record gap determined by `RECORD_GAP_MICROS` is changed from the default 8 ms to more than 20 ms, the buffer is no longer a byte but a uint16_t buffer, requiring twice as much RAM.
 <br/>

 # Sending IR codes